Kunull/Writeups/docs/Proving Grounds/Play/Easy/Photographer.md

 ## Post Exploitation

-### Spawning a `tty` shell
+### Spawning a TTY shell

-We can now upgrade this shell to a tty shell using Python.
+We can now upgrade this shell to a TTY shell using Python.

 ```
 $ python -c 'import pty; pty.spawn("/bin/bash")'